-Raising kids is such a huge responsibility.
-Not only are we responsible for keeping them from sticking things in outlets when all they want to do is stick something in an outlet, but we set the foundation for their emotional well-being.
-Wow!
-With that in mind, we need to consider how we can help our children build their self-esteem.
+Raising kids is a huge responsibility.
+We are responsible for keeping them physically safe — ensuring they eat their fruits and veggies daily and keeping them from sticking things into electrical outlets — and setting the foundation for their emotional well-being.
+No pressure, parents!
+With that in mind, we must consider how to help our children build their self-esteem.

 Our kiddos rely on us for so much, and it’s our job to give them the tools needed to flourish.
 So much of that starts with a healthy mindset!
-Here are eight ways we can help facilitate healthy and positive self-esteem in our kids.
+Here are eight ways to help facilitate healthy and positive self-esteem in our kids.

 8 Ways to Help Build Your Child’s Self-Esteem

 I’m starting with some real talk, so please know this comes from a mom who struggles as much as anyone else.
 It can be tough to slow down in this hectic day and age that pulls us in many directions.
 But research shows our kids are suffering from our disconnect.1

 A significant factor in raising healthy-minded children is ensuring they feel important to their parents.
 Not in a selfish, the-world-revolves-around-me type of way.4 But being secure in the fact that they will ALWAYS have someone in their corner cheering them on.
 How do we give them this security?
 Through genuine connection and unconditional love.
 Not all the doing and going, but showing a genuine interest in who they are and putting that above other distractions.1